The 183rd Synod of the RPCNA in Marion, Indiana (June 2014)

-Since our inception in 1834, we have been happily affiliated with the Reformed Presbyterian Church of North America (RPCNA).
+Since our congregation was officially organized in 1834 — the same year in which Charles Haddon Spurgeon, the “prince of preachers” was born — we have been happily affiliated with the Reformed Presbyterian Church of North America (RPCNA).

-Our understanding of Scripture is summarized in the several confessions and catechisms that we have adopted as “agreeable unto and founded upon” the Scriptures.
-These include: The Westminster Confession of Faith; the Larger and Shorter Catechisms; and the Testimony of the Reformed Presbyterian Church of North America.
+Our understanding of Scripture is summarized in the various doctrinal summaries that we have adopted as “agreeable unto and founded upon” the Scriptures.
+Among these are The Westminster Confession of Faith and the Larger and Shorter Catechisms.

-WHAT IS “PRESBYTERIAN”? — We are “Presbyterian” as regards our form of church government.
-In accordance with Scripture, each local congregation elects its own ruling and teaching elders to oversee them in the Lord.
-These local elders then participate in higher courts of appeal known as presbyteries, which are responsible for training and ordaining teaching elders (i.e. pastors).
-Each year, our presbyteries unite together to form a synod, which is our broadest and highest court of appeal.
+WHAT IS “PRESBYTERIAN”? — We are “Presbyterian” in our form of church government.
+In keeping with Scripture, each RPCNA congregation elects its own ministers and ruling elders to oversee them in the Lord.
+These local elders then participate in higher courts of appeal called presbyteries, which are responsible for training and ordaining ministers.
+Each year, our presbyteries unite together to form a synod, which is our broadest and highest court of the church.

 WHAT IS A “COVENANTER”? — As Reformed Presbyterians, we have historically been known as “Covenanters.”
 This is because of our conviction that Scripture calls individuals, churches, and nations to express their faith, obedience, and loyalty to the Triune God, through Jesus Christ, by way of covenant (Ps.
 2:10-12; Jer.
 50:5; Rom.
 10:9-10).